itsalirahimi/ground_truth_generation/README.md

 All the above data must be synchronized in terms of time, such that there are a certain set of data in each particular moment.

 The system is designed performing real flight tests during which the codes are developed and deployed based on the actual platform configurations.
 The robot's odometry data is recorded through a wi-fi link, using the ROS framework (kinetic distro).
 The flying robot was a DJI Ryze Tello quadcopter.
 The object is considered to be a single person running in a flat rectangular field.
-To obtain the position of the object, to cameras are placed in the direction of the two axes of the rectangualr field.
+To obtain the position of the object, two cameras are placed in the direction of the two axes of the rectangualr field.
 The corners of the field are marked so that the exact dimensions and position of the field is determined to obtain a percise position dataset.
 The data of the two camera are fused, rectified.
 A homographic transform is then used to get the position of the object in the field.
 Next - knowing the exact dimensions of the field - a mapping is performed to convert the pixel poses into metric poses.
 The object is detected visually in the two cameras' frames using background subtraction.
 To correct the flying robot's odometry drifts, the 6DOF visual navigation data obtained from Aruco markers is used.
 A gradient descent optimization algorithm is executed to fit the drifted odometry data to the pose data relative to the markers, which is recorded in scattered moments.
 It is obvious the the exact postions and dimensions of the markers must be known.

 ## Setup